 Hiking in fine dust can be a health risk for some people sensitive to air pollution, who might not feel too comfortable when breathing heavily.
 Fine dust also ruins the view and creates a yellow haze that looks like fog.

 I’d recommend checking the fine dust levels (most weather apps include it these days) and if the levels are over 200, postpone the hike for another day.
-You can find more ways to handle Korean fine dust in my article below.
+Find out How To Handle Korean Fine Dust.

 10: Know How To Get Home